Baro (entertainer): Pre-debut

 Baro was first discovered by a company representative who came across his photo posted on his friend's homepage on social network service Cyworld.
 At his audition, Baro sang Sumi Jo's "Once I Leave" and Sung Si-kyung's "The Road to Me", in addition to rapping and beatboxing.
 Baro then joined the company, training for at least 2 years before debuting.

 2011−2018: B1A4

 After years of training, Baro joined as the main rapper of B1A4.
 On April 11, 2011, WM Entertainment revealed Baro as the second member to be revealed after Jinyoung.

 On April 20, 2011, B1A4 released their debut Track "OK" and mini album "Let's Fly", making their debut on April 23, 2011 on MBC's Show!
 Music Core.

+2018–present: Group departure and acting activities

 On June 30, 2018, WM Entertainment confirmed that Baro and Jinyoung had left the agency following the end of their contracts.
 Their activities with the group remain in discussion.
 In November 16, WM Entertainment has announced that B1A4 members Jinyoung and Baro will be leaving the agency, with the remaining three members—CNU, Sandeul, and Gongchan—to continue promoting as B1A4.

+On November 8, 2023, it was announced that Baro had signed a contract with Media Lab Seesaw (SISO), following the expiration contract with HODU&U Entertainment.